majbc1999/ml-for-data-science-homeworks/homework-01/instructions.md

 1. In function `hw_tree_full`, build a tree with `min_samples`=2.
 Return misclassification rates and standard errors (to quantify uncertainty) on training and testing data.

-2. In function `hw_randomforest`, use random forests with `n`=100 trees with min_samples=2.
+2. In function `hw_randomforests`, use random forests with `n`=100 trees with min_samples=2.
 Return misclassification rates and standard errors (to quantify uncertainty) on training and testing data.

 As a rough guideline, building the full tree on this data set should take less than 10 seconds - more shows inefficiencies in the implementation.
 Likewise, computing random forest variable importance for all variables should be faster than building the random forest.